Whether you’re looking for ways to improve your credit score or have been a recent victim of identity theft, a credit monitoring service could help.

 - Plan details are sparse on the website

-MyFICO has great credit monitoring features.
-It offers three plans ranging from $19.95 to $39.95 per month, and they all include FICO® scores and ID restoration services.
-Two plans feature three-bureau monitoring.
+MyFICO offers three plans ranging from $19.95 to $39.95 per month, and they all include FICO® scores and ID restoration services.
+The company also stands out for its educational resources, like articles, videos, financial calculators and a community forum where you can discuss credit topics.

 - Extensive educational resources